-Our Compensation Committee consists of Thomas Woiwode, Ph.D., Simeon J. George, M.D., Pablo Cagnoni, M.D. and N. Anthony Coles, M.D.
+Our Compensation Committee consists of Thomas Woiwode, Ph.D., Simeon J. George, M.D., and Pablo Cagnoni, M.D.
 Our Board of Directors has determined that each of Drs.
-Woiwode, George, Cagnoni and Coles are independent under the NASDAQ listing standards, are outside directors within definition of Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the "Code") and are "non-employee directors" for purposes of Rule 16b-3 promulgated by the SEC, and Rule 10C-1(b)(1) of the Exchange Act.
+Woiwode, George and Cagnoni are independent under the Nasdaq listing standards, are outside directors within definition of Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the "Code") and are "non-employee directors" for purposes of Rule 16b-3 promulgated by the SEC, and Rule 10C-1(b)(1) of the Exchange Act.
 The chair of our Compensation Committee is Dr. Woiwode.
-The Compensation Committee held one meeting during 2016.
+The Compensation Committee held six formal meetings during 2017.